top of page

 Child Abuse & Neglect

-All types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (e.g., a religious leader, a coach, or a teacher) that results in harm, the potential for harm, or threat of harm to a child.
+The Center for Disease Control and Prevention defines child abuse as all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (e.g., a religious leader, a coach, or a teacher) that results in harm, potential harm, or threat of harm to a child.

 There are four common types of abuse and neglect: